 Many think a lack of photos online solely relates to my position of being opposed to social media - something which I've been vocal about in several interviews.
 While that position is not at all incorrect, it contributes to only a small, insignificant part of the overall decision.
 Overall, this topic of photos resonates to the very core of my professional philosophy.
 Consequently, the decisions made regarding them is a large reason for my continued success here in Australia.
 In fact, many of the posts on this websites blog cover a range of topics that all contribute to the positive reputation that I have established.

 Okay.
 Let's get into this.
 First off, my client list is incredibly diverse.
-Literally early 20's to late 70's and a mix of African, Asian, Caucasian, Middle Eastern, Pacific Islander - literally every race and (almost) every possible hair type.
+Literally early 20's to late 70s and a mix of African, Asian, Caucasian, Middle Eastern, Pacific Islander - literally every race and (almost) every possible hair type.
 Attempting to visually capture what I do and for whom would be an unrealistic, arduous task which I do not have the time for during or after anyone's session.
 To that point, any attempt to post photos online only serves to alienate those who feel they are not equally or at all represented.
-Photos are riddled with bias, something which is necessary to avoid as much as possible.
+Bottom line, photos are riddled with bias, something which is necessary to avoid as much as possible.

-© Tom Zappala | All rights reserved | ABN 27 306 081 547
+© Tom Zappala | All rights reserved | License Number 286247 | ABN 27 306 081 547